Revised: May 2021

-What is a “Neutral” English Voice Over?
+What is a “neutral” English voice over?

-Casting and recording UK English Voice Over is one of the primary services we offer at Matinée and we’ve lost count of the number of times clients have requested a neutral English accent for their voice over – there is actually no such thing!
+Casting and recording UK English voice over is one of the primary services we offer at Matinée and we’ve lost count of the number of times clients have requested a neutral English accent for their voice over – there is actually no such thing!
 In fact choosing the perceived neural accent could give the audience the wrong impression, and it’s important to choose a voice over artist with an accent that will amplify your message and resonate with your audience.

 What’s in an accent?

 In the past the British accent was synonymous with “Received Pronunciation”, also known as RP or the Queen’s English.
-And for many years, speaking with RP was considered essential for anyone speaking in public, so it’s understandable to know now how outraged the British public were in 1941to hear the BBC news being read by a Northerner with a slight Yorkshire accent – some listeners even refused to believe the news he was reading!
+For many years, speaking with RP was considered essential for anyone speaking in public, so it’s understandable to know now how outraged the British public were in 1941 to hear the BBC news being read by a Northerner with a slight Yorkshire accent – some listeners even refused to believe the news he was reading!

-Nowadays, in both television broadcasting and marketing communications there has been a shift to using presenters and narrators from all regions of the UK, perhaps in an effort to widen appeal or to use the public’s pre-conceptions of accents to add value to their brand or programming.
+Nowadays, in both television broadcasting and marketing communications, there has been a shift to using presenters and narrators from all regions of the UK, perhaps in an effort to widen appeal or to use the public’s pre-conceptions of accents to add value to their brand or programming.

 We will be publishing the second part of this blog article tomorrow where we will be letting you know how a regional accent can help (or hinder!) your business…

-EDIT (06/05/2013) Part 2 can be found here:
+EDIT (06/05/2013) – part 2 can be found here: